British lawmakers recall Murdoch over phone-hacking evidence

 "He looks forward to clearing up any misconceptions as soon as possible."

-Murdoch, the head of News Corp and 21st Century Fox, had described himself as appalled by revelations of illegality and phone-hacking that engulfed his British newspaper business two years ago and severely damaged his reputation.
+Murdoch, the head of News Corp (NWSA.O) and 21st Century Fox (FOXA.O), had described himself as appalled by revelations of illegality and phone-hacking that engulfed his British newspaper business two years ago and severely damaged his reputation.

 "This is the most humble day of my life," he told the committee during lengthy testimony with his son James during which a protester attacked him with a custard pie, provoking his now estranged wife Wendi Deng to leap to his aid.